cleavr/cleaverdocs/content/guides/symfony.md

 ## Step 5: Configure Deployment Workflow

-Once the site has been added, go to the deployment workflow section and click **Complete Setup** for the web app that was just added after creating the new site.
+Once the site has been added, go to the deployment workflow section and click **Complete Setup** for the deployment workflow that was just added after creating the new site.

 ### Configure Code Repository